 Like how they have Clark Kent go to his high school reunion, then spend way too much time time hanging out with the girl he pined for back then, Lana Lang (Annette O’Toole), who’s now a single mom.
 So Clark/Superman take her and her little boy bowling, they have a picnic, etc. So dumb!
 So dull!

 Meanwhile, even though he’s accurately described as “a complete and utter moron”, Pryor’s character turns out to be able to make computers do impossible things, which mostly goes to show how ridiculously naive the filmmakers’ conception of what computers could do was back then!
-Just wait until you see the climactic fight between Superman and, wait for it, a super computer!
+Just wait until you see the climactic between Superman and, wait for it, a super computer!

 By now it’s clear that no one involved with the Superman franchise was all that interested in exploring his godlike status or his alien nature.
 Why do that when you can just turn him into a big joke, right?